besynnerlig/Fronius-Export-Limit-Setter/README.md

 # Fronius Export Limit Setter

 This script sets the soft export limit field on a Fronius inverter.
-It has been tested on a Fronius Symo 15.0-3-M.
+It has been tested on a Fronius Symo 15.0-3-M. It probably will, but it's currently untested if it works on other Fronius models.

 ## Features